openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-1/04-multi-host-toolchain.md

 ![Container Libraries](../../assets/intro-openshift/container-internals-lab-1/04-multi-host-toolchain.png)

 In a full highly available, multi-master environment, you will see all of the following daemons running.
-On smaller installations, or all in one installation, several of these services may be running inside daemon configured to run as master:
+On smaller installations, or all in one installation, several of these services may be running inside the daemon configured to run as master:

 - **openshift start master api**: This process handles all API calls with REST, kubectl, or oc commands.
 - **/usr/bin/openshift start node**: This process plays the role of the Kubelet and communicates with dockerd (which then communicates with the kernel) to create containers.